How to book Greek ferry tickets – Travel tips & info

 Air Seats

 Air Seats are the equivalent of economy seats on airplanes.
 They resemble airplane seats, and they are reserved for you.
-Even if you prefer spending time at the deck, it’s a good option to book an air seat in case you want to rest or relax a bit.
+Even if you prefer spending time on the deck, it’s a good option to book an air seat in case you want to rest or relax a bit.
 The surcharge is usually 3-5 euros (depending on the route), and to be honest, it’s a good idea to have a seat even if you don’t use it that much.
 I always book one and find them comfortable enough for a quick nap.

 Business class seats